TylerCityStation

 LOCKWOODS [> NOROTON]

-LOFTY CREST [NYNH&H, c1900]
+LOFTY CREST [NYNH&H, 1904]

 LONG HILL [HRR, 1840?]

-This stop was originally called BEERS MILL and possibly dates to the 1840 opening of the HRR, though it does not appear on early timetables, as was sometimes the case with minor stations.
-The stop was named for the grist mill that operated here on the Pequonnock River and both station and mill are seen on the 1874 map [upper left].
+This TRUMBULL stop was originally called BEERS MILL and possibly dates to the 1840 opening of the HRR, though it does not appear on early timetables as was sometimes the case with minor stations.
+The station was named for the grist mill that operated here on the Pequonnock River and both are seen on the 1874 map at [1].
 The map also shows the celebrated landmark, Parlor Rock [see P stations], just to the north of the depot.
-An 1851 HRR Fourth of July broadside lists BEERS MILL as a stop, though it is unclear if it was a station manned by an agent by that time and it later appears under the name LONG HILL, a flag station, on an 1883TT.
-We do not know if this structure dated back to 1840 or if it was preceded by another depot.
-The shot at upper middle looks westward toward the station, probably at the turn of the century.
-The val photo [upper right] is dated 1916 and the shot at lower left shows the corner of the freight house, across Beers Mill Rd., at the red arrow.
-The freight house still stands in 2012 on Rte.
-25 in Monroe by the old post office, another smallish structure, and it became one of the first Subway sandwich shops in the area, according to Bernie Sippin, former owner of the property who remembers the move.
-The 1915 val map [lower middle], annotated by our friends at the Trumbull Historical Society [click here], shows the arrangement of the station grounds at the time.
+An 1851 HRR Fourth of July broadside lists BEERS MILL, though it is unclear if it was a station manned by an agent, and it later appears under the name LONG HILL, a flag stop on an 1883TT.
+We do not know if the structure seen in the photos dated back to 1840 or if it was preceded by another depot.
+The shot at [2] looks westward toward the station, probably at the turn of the century.
+The val photo at [3] is dated 9/11/1916 and the shot at [4] shows the corner of the freight house, across Beers Mill Rd., at the red arrow.
+The section house, still standing in 2015 on Rte.
+25 in Monroe by the old post office, became one of the first Subway sandwich shops in the area, according to Bernie Sippin, former owner of the property who remembers the move.
+The 1915 val map at [5], annotated by our friends at the Trumbull Historical Society [click here], shows the arrangement of the station grounds at the time.
+The freight bills at [6] date from after the NYNH&H 1892 takeover of the HRR.
+Beers Mill Rd. is Whitney Ave. today and the old station platform site is a major access point for the HRR right of way that is now a popular recreational trail.
+Click here for more.
+THS has verified that, after passenger service ended in 1932, this station was dismantled and reassembled as a residence on nearby Moose Hill Rd. in Monroe, where it still stands today.
+Many thanks to Kevin Daly and Bill Bracco for their interest and enthusiasm in 'tracking' this down.
+We wonder if there was any newspaper coverage and would appreciate hearing if anyone has an article on this locally historic event.
+According to Monroe land records, it was 1937 for the move, but the 1938 SSRR list still has it as railroad property retired and to be removed, albeit with the tenements rented.
+We are told by THS that credit for preserving information about the move goes to the late Michael "Mickey" Sciortino, a first-generation Italian-American and well-known Long Hill resident, who avidly researched Trumbull history until he passed away in 2006 at the enviable age of 99.
+Mickey donated his material and photo collection to THS where his memory is treasured today.
+[REFS: HDC/09/11/1874/01; HDC/07/21/1875/04; HDC/08/26/1875/04; HDC/12/05/1876/02][rev010318]

-The freight bills at lower right date from after the NYNH&H 1892 takeover of the HRR.
+This TRUMBULL stop was originally called BEERS MILL and possibly dates to the 1840 opening of the HRR, though it does not appear on early timetables as was sometimes the case with minor stations.
+The station was named for the grist mill that operated here on the Pequonnock River and both are seen on the 1874 map at [1].
+The map also shows the celebrated landmark, Parlor Rock [see P stations], just to the north of the depot.
+An 1851 HRR Fourth of July broadside lists BEERS MILL, though it is unclear if it was a station manned by an agent, and it later appears under the name LONG HILL, a flag stop on an 1883TT.
+We do not know if the structure seen in the photos dated back to 1840 or if it was preceded by another depot.
+The shot at [2] looks westward toward the station, probably at the turn of the century.
+The val photo at [3] is dated 9/11/1916 and the shot at [4] shows the corner of the freight house, across Beers Mill Rd., at the red arrow.
+The section house, still standing in 2015 on Rte.
+25 in Monroe by the old post office, became one of the first Subway sandwich shops in the area, according to Bernie Sippin, former owner of the property who remembers the move.
+The 1915 val map at [5], annotated by our friends at the Trumbull Historical Society [click here], shows the arrangement of the station grounds at the time.
+The freight bills at [6] date from after the NYNH&H 1892 takeover of the HRR.
 Beers Mill Rd. is Whitney Ave. today and the old station platform site is a major access point for the HRR right of way that is now a popular recreational trail.
 Click here for more.
-THS has verified that, after passenger service ended in 1932, this station was dismantled and reassembled as a residence on nearby Moose Hill Rd. in Monroe, where it still stands in 2013.
+THS has verified that, after passenger service ended in 1932, this station was dismantled and reassembled as a residence on nearby Moose Hill Rd. in Monroe, where it still stands today.
 Many thanks to Kevin Daly and Bill Bracco for their interest and enthusiasm in 'tracking' this down.
 We wonder if there was any newspaper coverage and would appreciate hearing if anyone has an article on this locally historic event.
-According to Monroe land records, it was 1937 for the move, but we have a 1940 inventory of NYNH&H railroad properties that lists the Long Hill passenger station, with rented tenements, as to be disposed of.
-So now we at least know what was going on upstairs!
-We are told by THS that credit for preserving information about the move goes to the late Michael "Mickey" Sciortino, a first-generation Italian-American and well-known Long Hill resident who avidly researched Trumbull history.
-Born in 1907 and still active in business and civic affairs until he passed away in 2006 at the enviable age of 99, Mickey donated his material and photo collection to THS where his memory and his labors are treasured today.
-[REFS: HDC/09/11/1874/01; HDC/07/21/1875/04; HDC/08/26/1875/04; HDC/12/05/1876/02][rev032213]
+According to Monroe land records, it was 1937 for the move, but the 1938 SSRR list still has it as railroad property retired and to be removed, albeit with the tenements rented.
+We are told by THS that credit for preserving information about the move goes to the late Michael "Mickey" Sciortino, a first-generation Italian-American and well-known Long Hill resident, who avidly researched Trumbull history until he passed away in 2006 at the enviable age of 99.
+Mickey donated his material and photo collection to THS where his memory is treasured today.
+[REFS: HDC/09/11/1874/01; HDC/07/21/1875/04; HDC/08/26/1875/04; HDC/12/05/1876/02][rev010318]

-LORDS FARM [> CHESTER2]
+LORDS FARM [> CHESTER1]

 LYMAN VIADUCT1 [NHM&W, 1873]